Codecademy/docs/content/dart/concepts/type-conversion/terms/tryParse/tryParse.md

   - 'paths/computer-science'
 ---

-In Dart, .tryParse() is a static method available on several data types, such as int, for example. the .tryParse method returns a nullable value of the target data type if the parsing is successful.
+In Dart, .tryParse() is a static method available on several data types, such as int, for example.
+The .tryParse() method returns a nullable value of the target data type if the parsing is successful.
 If parsing fails, the returned value is null.

 ## Syntax